 What Goes Into Battery Life

-Vape battery life is a complicated stat to look at because so many factors go into it.
+Looking for the best vape for battery life can be complicated, because so many factors go into it.
 These work together to create a length of time from when a battery is fully charged to when it is completely empty, and any single factor being changed can alter the overall life of the battery.
 Here are a few of the more common factors: